salu133445/pypianoroll/docs/_sources/visualization.rst.txt

 Visualization
 =============

-Pypianoroll provides utilities for visualizing piano-rolls and creating piano-roll animations.
+Pypianoroll provides utilities for visualizing pianorolls and creating pianoroll animations.

-Note that, by default we assume the piano-roll is using symbolic timing, you may visualize traditional piano-roll, which use real timing, by setting up x-axis properties in the plotting functions as well.
+Note that, by default we assume the pianoroll is using symbolic timing, you may visualize traditional pianoroll, which use real timing, by setting up x-axis properties in the plotting functions as well.

 Here are some examples.